top of page

 If I don't take a class, can I still participate in the bucket drawings for the woodcarving items?

 Yes, you may come on by and purchase tickets for the Bucket Drawing, which ends on Wednesday.
-The drawings themselves are usually Wednesday afternoon and if your ticket wins an item, it will be held for you and arrangements will be made for you to pick up the item.
+The drawings themselves are usually Tuesday afternoon and if your ticket wins an item, it can be held for you and arrangements will be made for you to pick up the item.

 Will there be vendors onsite?